 4 Ways to Ask for Questions

 There are better ways to ask for questions.
-Instead of using the bland "any questions?" phrase that will leave the audience slack-jawed, try out something more creative to actually elicit questions.
+Instead of using the bland "any questions?" phrase that'll leave the audience slack-jawed.
+Try out something more creative to actually elicit questions.

 These are four techniques that I've personally used to inspire questions from the audience: